What happens during chemotherapy?

 Your child's health team will plan and tailor your child's treatment based on the type of tumour your child has, your child's age, the amount of tumour removed (where relevant), and your child's general health.

-It could vary from daily chemotherapy for a while, to several days on a ward every few weeks.
+It could vary from daily chemotherapy for a while as a day-case in hospital, to several days on a ward every few weeks.

 These cycles of treatment can be given over 3 months to 12 months, or even longer.